How to make the most out of your recruitment data

 Understanding your reporting dashboard

-Car drivers rely on a dashboard that tells them what is happening in real-time; current speed, distance traveled, current time, and fuel resources.
+Car drivers rely on a dashboard that tells them what is happening in real-time; current speed, distance travelled, current time, and fuel resources.
 They can adjust the control of the vehicle accordingly, primarily by increasing or decreasing speed.
 It’s simple, and this simplicity has its benefits, after all nobody would enjoy having to manually divide the distance by time in their head whilst driving to know their speed!

 Talent Acquisition teams demand similar simplicity from their data dashboards, whether built in PowerPoint, Excel or native to their ATS.